SereniT33/SOCI514SerenaChoi/Assign5/Assign5_Choi_OLS_Assumptions.md

 Looking at the QQ plot and the histogram of standardized residuals, we can conclude that the OLS assumption 1 is violated to a certain degree.
-That is, the standardized residuals are not normally distributed.
-This is likely because some dependent variables, such as wage, is highly skewed.
+That is, the *standardized residuals are not normally distributed*.
+This is likely because some independent variables, such as income, is highly skewed.

 ### Assumption 2: Mean of errors is zero.